vincenteof/vincenteof-obsidian/400 - Zettelkasten/Textbook - Defi.md

    https://chatgpt.com/share/68f17f2b-1fd4-8008-8bf9-c32d54d20457
 2. a.
 150% b.
 120% c.
 12500 (according to 125% liquidation ratio)
 3. Since heged, total value doesn't change
-4. If the stable coin has
+4. If the stable coin has the real assets backed and has redeem, we can always arbitrage from depeg.